Jury finds man not guilty of rape

 The judge remanded Martin in custody for sentencing on the kidnapping charge on 10 October.

 Three other people were also charged with kidnapping the woman.
 One of them pleaded guilty but two others are awaiting trial.

-Next story in National: Officer accused of supplying contraband items
+Next story in New Zealand: Officer accused of supplying contraband items

 Copyright © 2013, Radio New Zealand